A Rethink on Emergency Lighting Systems

 This old view of having two separate systems is now very outdated.

-For quite some time the leading lighting control suppliers have built more and more features into their systems to support emergency lighting requirements and now have features that completely surpass the typical vendors offerings in the market.
-Full graphical layouts with live status, completely automated test schedules, programmable groups, full digital records, customisable reports and much much more.
+For quite some time, the leading lighting control suppliers have built more and more features into their systems to support emergency lighting requirements and now have features that completely surpass the typical vendor offerings in the market.
+Full graphical layouts with live status, completely automated test schedules, programmable groups, full digital records, customisable reports and much more.

 Zencontrol system showing group arrangement for emergency fixtures and their current status.